machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 To invalidate or hard reset the cache, navigate to the settings page (clicking the three dots at the bottom of the sidebar) and click on the `Reset Cache` button.

 # Development Guidlines:
-For information on UI code structure, design principles, etc. check out the [MLX Developer Guide](developer-guide.md).
+For information on UI code structure, design principles, etc. check out the [MLX UI Developer Guide](developer-guide.md).

 # Project Overview: